|Norton Secure VPN

 If you aren’t picky about which country you appear to be in, there’s an Auto-select option that will find the best country for you automatically.
 Here’s the Windows app, connected to a location in the United States:

 This simplicity would be ideal for people who are new to VPNs or who just want something that works out of the box, without having to fiddle with anything.
 This design is similar to what we noted in our NordVPN vs PIA comparison.

-2. Solid privacy and security features
+Basic privacy and security features

 Norton Secure VPN uses solid, industry-standard privacy and security features.